Guidance and Allocations Released for ARRA Recovery Bonds

 Public Finance Update 06/23/09 Elizabeth S. Blutstein, Julianna Ebert, Brian G. Lanser, Ann M. Murphy, Jeff Peelen, Jennifer V. Powers, Michael L. Roshar, Rebecca A. Speckhard, Bridgette DeToro, Allison M. Buchanan

 As you know, the American Recovery and Reinvestment Act of 2009 ("ARRA") enacted February 17, 2009, included several provisions related to public finance.
-Previous updates regarding these provisions can be found on our website and an updated matrix which compares all of these provisions can be found here.
+Previous updates regarding these provisions can be found on our website.

 On June 12, 2009, the Internal Revenue Service ("IRS") issued guidance and allocated volume cap to counties and large municipalities (population over 100,000) in connection with two new types of bonds authorized and created by ARRA:

 - Recovery Zone Economic Development Bonds ("RZEDBs") and